Bozeman Pass Rock Climbing

 |Dont park on the Interstate (go totrail creek exit) MORE INFO >>>|

 Not exactly, Bozeman's Pass, this "Bozeman Pass" is a climbing area in Rocky Canyon.
 Know by most as the pass, this collection of crags ranging from 5.6 - 5.13b has an abundance of sport climbing on shorter than normal walls.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bozeman Pass:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bozeman Pass:

 May 6, 2013